LananhTran302001/camera-calibration/README.md

 Where

 - ($c_x$, $c_y$) is principle point.
 It maps the intersection of Optical axis with the image plane from an idealized projection.
 It defines the (0, 0) of the image plane.
+However, in practice, we usually treat the top-left corner of the image sensor as the origin (for easier indexing).
+In this case, ($c_x$, $c_y$) describes the coordinates of the principal point, which is typically located at the center of the image.

     <img src="assets/principle_point.jpg" alt="Principle point calibration" width="500" height="auto">